7 Cheap Ways to Stay Warm Without Cranking the Heat

 Deconovo blackout curtains for deep sleep and energy savings.

-If you’re wondering how to stay warm in the winter without cranking the furnace, thermal curtains are one of the easiest cheap ways to stay warm.
-This Deconovo set includes two panels (106.7 x 137.2 cm) made from thick, OEKO-TEX certified polyester that feels surprisingly substantial for the price.
-The fabric blocks 88–99% of light, which is great for shift workers and for bedrooms that face bright streetlights.
-More importantly for heating cost reduction, the thermal backing helps trap warm air in and cold drafts out, a simple budget heating solution that can noticeably reduce heating costs in drafty Canadian rentals or older homes.
-They also muffle outside noise and add privacy, which is handy in apartments.
-If you’re looking for affordable winter heating upgrades and wondering how to keep your house warm, these curtains are an easy, renter-friendly win.
+If your windows feel cold to the touch in winter, thermal curtains are one of the easiest fixes.
+This Deconovo set includes two panels (106.7 x 137.2 cm) made from thick, OEKO-TEX certified polyester that feels surprisingly heavy for the price.
+The fabric blocks 88–99% of light — great for shift workers or bedrooms facing streetlights.
+The thermal backing traps warm air between the curtain and the glass, which makes a noticeable difference in drafty rentals or older homes with single-pane windows.
+They also muffle outside noise and add privacy, handy in apartments.
+Machine washable, wrinkle-resistant, and about $26 — one of the cheapest upgrades you can make.

 Pros

-• Helps reduce drafts and lower heating bills
+• Reduces drafts and helps lower heating bills

 Cons

-• Thermal effect helps, but won’t replace proper insulation
+• Helps with drafts but won't replace proper insulation

 NICETOWN Thermal Insulated Curtains